bash-bastion/awesome-basalt/README.md

 # Awesome Basalt

-All links packages for [Basalt](https://github.com/hyperupcall/basalt), a Bash package manager
+All links are packages for [Basalt](https://github.com/hyperupcall/basalt), a Bash package manager

 This list contains projects written with a shell language that are either (1) Bash or POSIX Shell applications that are globally installable or (2) _Bash libraries_ that are locally (per-project) installable